Kabhii Sautan Kabhii Sahelii

-Kabhii Sautan Kabhii Sahelii (English: sometimes sister-wives sometimes friends) is a Hindi-language Indian television soap opera that premiered on Metro Gold channel on 19 February 2001 and was later shifted to Star Plus after closure of channel.
+Kabhii Sautan Kabhii Sahelii (English: sometimes co-wife, sometimes friend) is a Hindi-language Indian television soap opera that premiered on Metro Gold channel on 19 February 2001 and later shifted to StarPlus after the closure of Metro Gold.
 The series was produced by Ekta Kapoor's Balaji Telefilms.

 Plot

 Kabhi Soutan Kabhi Saheli is the story of two childhood friends, Tanushree and Sonia.
 The two are very close and share everything.
 Things take a strange twist when they discover that they are both married to the same man, Harsh.
 This tests the purity of their friendship and their ability to face hard realities.
 Kabhi Soutan Kabhi Saheli is an emotional saga that tests the strengths of relationships.

 The series ended with Tanushree and Sonia realising that Harsh is a greedy and unscrupulous man.
 In a show of strength of character and being strong independent women, they decide to leave him.
 Tanu goes on to marry her close friend Uday while Sonia chooses to remain single and bring up her daughter.
-For his many crimes, Harsh is sent off to prison.
+For his many crimes, Harsh is sent to prison.